ChendiDotLin/ChendiDotLin.github.io/aboutme.md

 ### My Robot Side
 This is the section I am the least willing to write, so I purposely left it blank since I created my personal website.
 Describing myself formally is always awkward and I don't have the flowery language to make it vivid and poetic.
 But here we are, despite of the reluctance, because that is what life is about.

-I am currently leading Trajectory Selection Component at AutoX, an autonomous driving startup based in the Bay Area.
+I am currently leading Trajectory Selection component at AutoX, an autonomous driving startup based in the Bay Area.
 Previously I work as a software engineer at Waymo, also an self driving company backed by Alphabet.
 I also worked at MathWorks in the Simulink Code Inspector team, where I helped ensure that user-generated Simulink models could be deployed on hardware like automobiles and airplanes safely and efficiently.

 I hold a Master's degree in Robotics from the Robotics Institute at Carnegie Mellon University, where I conducted research on motion planning and task allocation for heterogeneous multi-robot systems under the supervision of Prof. Katia Sycara.
 During a summer break, I interned with Uber ATG's motion planning team, focusing on trajectory optimization.
 You can find details about my thesis work and related publications on this website.